ocelotconsulting/rest-standards/api/slides/pathVsQuery.md

 is that path parameters **must** be required (using a 'none', dash, or underscore as a nullable path parameter is, I think, objectively evil), while query parameters should be optional whenever possible.

-If a resources is not found at a particular location, the service should respond 404 (except on DELETE), whereas if the query parameter fails to discover a particular resource the service should return an appropriate empty result.
+If a resource is not found at a particular location, the service should respond 404 (except on DELETE), whereas if the query parameter fails to discover a particular resource the service should return an appropriate empty result.

 In short: